Cameron Rupp: Cleveland Indians

 On February 7, 2020, Rupp signed a minor league deal with the Cleveland Indians with an invitation to major league spring training.

-Team Texas

-In July 2020, Rupp signed on to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In July, Rupp signed on to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+Rupp was added to the Indians' player pool for the 2020 season in August.
+He became a free agent on November 2.

-Cleveland Indians (second stint)

-Rupp signed a minor league contract with the Cleveland Indians on August 3, 2020, joining the Indians' player pool for the 2020 season.
-He became a free agent on November 2, 2020.